 Welcome to St. Mary Catholic School.
 Our Faculty and Staff are ready to welcome you and your children to an exciting year of learning and look forward to getting to know all the children that eagerly come to our school each day.
 We believe that parents are the primary educators of their children and are hopeful you will be involved in their educational process.
 Caring, supportive parents help make St. Mary Catholic School the warm, friendly community that it is.
+The St. Mary Catholic School Community wants to help each child reach their educational and spiritual potential.

-Everyone at SMS wants to help each child reach his or her educational, social, and spiritual potential.
-We continue to seek innovative ways to educate the youth of St. Mary.
+We continue to seek innovative ways to educate the youth of St. Mary Catholic School.
 We are committed to educational reform and implement best practices.
 Our Faculty and Staff work diligently to align our curriculum to the state and diocesan standards.

 This handbook has been designed to provide you with information about St. Mary Catholic School.
 Please read it carefully and review its information with your child before school begins, especially information about our core values, our operation, and our policies.
-This communication tool will help avoid misunderstandings and will list the behaviors that are expected by all St. Mary students.
+This communication tool will help avoid misunderstandings and will list the behaviors that are expected by all St. Mary Catholic School students.
 The administration may make revisions to this handbook on occasion.
 Parents and students will be notified should this occur.